Joel Brenner | People

-Joel Brenner is a senior research fellow at MIT’s Center for International Studies, where his work concerns international conflict in the gray zone between war and peace and the protection of the electronic networks that control critical infrastructure.
+Joel Brenner is a senior research fellow at MIT’s Center for International Studies, where his work concerns the future of intelligence, international conflict in the gray zone between war and peace and the protection of the electronic networks that control critical infrastructure.

 In government, Brenner was Senior Counsel at the National Security Agency (2009-2010), advising Agency leadership on the public-private effort to create better Internet security; the head of US counterintelligence under the Director of National Intelligence (2009-2010); and NSA’s Inspector General (2002-2006), responsible for that agency’s top-secret internal audits and investigations.
 Early in his career he was a prosecutor in the Justice Department’s Antitrust Division.
 He has extensive trial and arbitration experience in a long career in private law practice in Washington.